pereiragc/brazil-household-panel/README.md

     this specifies that years in the 2012-2015 range should be downloaded.
 For our fictitious user, the output will be in `/home/johndoe/PNAD/data`

     The column dictionary is automatically downloaded to the same data directory.
-3. To load the data, open `run.r`, make sure the variable `proj.path` points to the right directory, and set start/end year/quarter accordingly.
+3. To load the data, edit `run.r`, making sure the variable `proj.path` points to the right directory, and date range is correctly specified.
 Then simply run an instance of R and `source` `run.r`.

-    The variable \`list\_dt\` will contain the loaded datasets.
+    The variable \`list\_dt\` will contain data for the specified range.

 ## Documentation